clojure/core.typed/README.md

 ## Split into smaller repositories

-This repository has been split into smaller repositories.
+This repository has been split into smaller repositories and will no longer be updated.
-See UPDATING.md for upgrading.
+See [UPGRADING.md](UPGRADING.md) for instructions on upgrading.

 * [core.typed.runtime.jvm](https://github.com/clojure/core.typed.runtime.jvm): Runtime dependencies
 * [core.typed.checker.jvm](https://github.com/clojure/core.typed.checker.jvm): The type checker